andrewhall1124/startup/README.md

 After doing the Simon CSS project I came to understand making my own classes, using bootstrap, and using flex a lot better.

 I really enjoyed making my Startup HTML and CSS.
 I learned a lot about posisitioning and flex box.

+The Simon javascript project was super difficult.
+The example code was super complex for me and honestly didn't really help.
+I went through and typed everything in manually but couldn't get anything to work.
+I ended up copying and pasting to get simon to work.